adeputraas/dans-multi-pro/README.md

-# backend-talentica
+# Task Backend Dans Multi Pro
-1. Clone this repository
+- For Running : node server.js or nodemon server.js or npm run dev

-2. npm i
+# Note
-3. Starting server -> npm run dev
+- You must have users table with uid, username, password